 Not Worn Out

-Running shoes destroy rapidly and must be substituted after being worn for 300-500 miles.
+Shoes destroy rapidly and must be substituted after being worn for 300-500 miles.

 Designed for Running

 Shoes that are intended for running are lighter and steadier than customary sneakers.
+You may also consider special shoes if you have flat feet or they overpronate, meaning that your foot rolls inward when walking or running.

 Significant Treadmill Features

-While being on the treadmill, pay extra attention to your bodily needs.
+While being on the treadmill, pay attention to your bodily needs.
 Do not over-stress yourself to see faster results.
 Be calm and slow throughout the entire exercising process.
 Do not settle for any treadmill; instead, pick the one that suits you.
-Try to alternate your routine with running outside to have even better control over your movement.
+Try to alternate your routine with running outside to have better control over your movement.